BobLiterman/Carya_SISRS_SNPs/README.md

 ## Robert Literman, Brittany M. Ott, Jun Wen, LJ Grauke, Rachel Schwartz, Sara M. Handy

 ## Pre-Note
 This is a walkthrough of this manuscript, and is not meant as step-by-step code/script instructions.
-See section at the bottom of this README for tips on how to run this pipeline with your own data.
+To run SISRS and generate orthologs and singletons, you can follow the SISRS walkthrough ().
+After you have done that, you can jump back in here at **Step X** to get a sense of the data analysis steps.
+A user-friendly version of this **entire** pipeline is currently under development, but all scripts are provided here.

 ## Manuscript Walkthrough